ibot-geoecology/myClim/Reference_Manual_microclim.md

 Class for sensor definition

-# `mc_SensorData-class`
+# `mc_SensorMetadata-class`

-Class for sensor data
+Class for sensor metadata

 ## Description

+Class for sensor metadata

+# `mc_SensorState-class`

+Class for state of sensor

+## Description

-Class for sensor data
+Class for state of sensor

 # `mc_TMSDataFormat-class`